Prayer of Richard of Chichester

 Richard of Chichester (1197–1253), also known as Richard de Wych, was an English pastor.
 His dying prayer was adapted for the song “Day by Day” in the musical “Godspell” in 1971.
 Here is a modernized version of Richard’s prayer:

-Thanks be to you, my Lord Jesus for all the benefits you have given me, For all the pains and insults you have borne for me.
-O most merciful Redeemer, Friend, and Brother, of you three things I pray: To see you more clearly, love you more dearly, follow you more nearly, day by day.
+Thanks be to You, my Lord Jesus for all the benefits You have given me, For all the pains and insults You have borne for me.
+O most merciful Redeemer, Friend, and Brother, of You three things I pray: To see You more clearly, love You more dearly, follow You more nearly, day by day.

 Let’s consider the last sentence of the prayer in more detail: